mkromis/MinoriEditorShell/README.md

 ## Breaking Changes (For Develop pre-release

-The goal is to minimize the main library into a more consice library.
+The goal is to minimize the main library into a more concise library.
 Thus the following changes will/have been made.
 * Command interface was moved to MinoriEditorShell.Command -- This is currently un-tested and no nuget yet.
 * Undo - Redo interface was moved to MinoriEditorShell.History -- This is currently un-tested and no nuget yet.

 * IMesManager renamed to IMesDocumentManager to clarify what the manager does, manages documents/persistant documents and tools.
 * IMesSettings is for custom setting view models in the settings manager, (Still need to have a view for them in platform target).
-* IMesSettingsManger is for managaing all of the settings view models.
+* IMesSettingsManger is for managing all of the settings view models.

-## Build environmant
+## Build environment

-For windows this is currently being ran on Visual Studio 2019 Community edition with **.Net Core cross platfom development**, and **.Net Desktop Envirionment**
+For windows this is currently being ran on Visual Studio 2019 Community edition with **.Net Core cross platform development**, and **.Net Desktop Environment**
 This project depends on netstandard library for its core build.
 Future plans involves targeting other platforms.

 ## What is this